Carrie Tan: Daughters Of Tomorrow

 Tan founded Daughters of Tomorrow (DOT) in 2012.
 DOT matches low-income women to job opportunities, advocates for their inclusion in government policies and provides job training programs for low-income women.

 DOT was awarded the Most Investment-worthy Social Enterprise by the Asian Centre for Social Entrepreneurship & Philanthropy (ACSEP) of the National University of Singapore in 2015.

 Political career

 Tan made her political debut in the 2020 general election when she succeeded Lee Bee Wah to contest in Nee Soon GRC as part of the five-member People's Action Party (PAP) team against the newly-formed Progress Singapore Party (PSP).
 Her running mates were K. Shanmugam, Louis Ng, Faishal Ibrahim, and Derrick Goh.

 On 11 July 2020, the PAP team were declared to be elected to represent Nee Soon GRC in the 14th Parliament, garnering 61.9% of the vote.
 Tan was appointed as Vice-Chairperson of Nee Soon Town Council (NSTC) since 2020.

-Carrie will not stand in 2025 Singaporean general election, being replaced by Lee Hui Ying.
+Carrie did not stand in 2025 Singaporean general election, being replaced by Lee Hui Ying.

+Personal life

+In a rush to get married before 30, Tan married after dating for three months when she was 29.
+The marriage was annulled after seven months of marriage due to differences between her and her husband that eventually led to a domestic violence episode.
+Carrie proposed to her boyfriend of 7 years, Kevin Teo on April 26, 2025.
+Teo has two boys from his previous marriage that ended in divorce in 2018.